TheSmallBlue/CompetingStandards/README.md

 # CompetingStandards
- A Sonic Engine made in Unity
+ A Sonic-Inspired Unity Framework for making Sonic-Inspired Unity Games